ShyamPrgrmr/cowin-session-finder/README.md

 Cowin api are used to do all perpose.

 ## status :
-    1. working frontend making and multiple user accessability
+    1. working on frontend making and multiple user accessability
     2. sns ( text messaging )
     3. working on sockets